agilord/aws_client/generated/aws_batch_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-Using AWS Batch, you can run batch computing workloads on the AWS Cloud.
+Using Batch, you can run batch computing workloads on the Amazon Web Services Cloud.
 Batch computing is a common means for developers, scientists, and engineers to access large amounts of compute resources.
-AWS Batch utilizes the advantages of this computing workload to remove the undifferentiated heavy lifting of configuring and managing required infrastructure, while also adopting a familiar batch computing software approach.
-Given these advantages, AWS Batch can help you to efficiently provision resources in response to jobs submitted, thus effectively helping to eliminate capacity constraints, reduce compute costs, and deliver your results more quickly.
+Batch uses the advantages of the batch computing to remove the undifferentiated heavy lifting of configuring and managing required infrastructure.
+At the same time, it also adopts a familiar batch computing software approach.
+You can use Batch to efficiently provision resources d, and work toward eliminating capacity constraints, reducing your overall compute costs, and delivering results more quickly.

-As a fully managed service, AWS Batch can run batch computing workloads of any scale.
-AWS Batch automatically provisions compute resources and optimizes workload distribution based on the quantity and scale of your specific workloads.
-With AWS Batch, there's no need to install or manage batch computing software.
-This means that you can focus your time and energy on analyzing results and solving your specific problems.

 ## Links